Skip to main content

 • Use one place for everything: if you can, use Your Texas Benefits so you can apply, upload proof, and watch for notices in one account.

-• Build your deduction packet before the interview: gather monthly shelter costs, utility bills, and every out-of-pocket medical bill you pay yourself.
+• Build your deduction packet: gather monthly shelter costs, utility bills, and every out-of-pocket medical bill you pay yourself.

-• Do not skip medical proof: Texas says it should verify as much as possible through data matching, but medical expenses still require verification if you want the medical deduction in the handbook’s verification rules.
+• Do not skip medical proof: Texas can verify many things through data matches, but medical expenses still need proof if you want the medical deduction.

 • Ask which program fits: if everyone is older or disabled and no one has wages, ask about TSAP.
 If you receive SSI and are 50+, ask about SNAP-CAP too.

-• Name a helper early: if a parent misses calls or cannot manage the website, use an authorized representative or another responsible household member.
+• Name a helper early: if a parent misses calls or cannot manage the website, ask how to add an authorized representative.

-• Watch for follow-up: Texas may send a request for information or an interview notice even when you apply online, so check your account, voicemail, mail, and email every few days.
+• Watch for follow-up: Texas may send a request for information or an interview notice even when you apply online.
+Check your account, voicemail, mail, and email every few days.

 Application checklist